Using and generating a Bearer Token

-You will need an approved developer account and to have created a Twitter app.
-Once you have those, you'll also need to obtain the consumer API keys from the Twitter app detail pages found in the developer portal.
+You will need an approved developer account and to have created a Twitter App.
+Once you have those, you'll also need to obtain the consumer API keys from found in the developer portal.
 Follow the steps below:

 - Login to your Twitter account on developer.twitter.com.

-- You'll find the "Consumer API keys" on this page.
+- You'll find the "consumer API keys" and "bearer token" on this page.

 How to generate a Bearer Token

-Copy the following cURL request into your command line after making changes to the following consumer API keys previously obtained from your Twitter app.
-Note that the consumer API keys used on this page have been disabled and will not work for real requests.
+Copy the following cURL request into your command line after making changes to the following consumer API keys previously obtained from your Twitter App.
+Note that the consumer API keys used on this page have been decommissioned and will not work for real requests.

 - API key